HellBz/Forge-Server-Starter/README.md

 • upload the Forge-Server-Starter<br>
 • create an empty server.properties<br>
 • set Java to 16<br>
-• Start your Server and enjoy (bearbeitet)
+• Start your Server and enjoy